 If you haven’t already set up your server, please check out this section of the KB:

-- By default, we take hourly backups, which is pretty great for most use cases, but this may not be the best idea for your Ultimo site.
+- Hourly backups are pretty great for most use cases, but this may not be the best idea for your Ultimo site.
 Databases on multi-sites grow quite rapidly, and backing up your site every hour can result in performance problems, including database table locking.
 For WaaS networks, daily backups may instead be a better fit.

 Step 2: Create your website and choose a DNS integration